Macrometacorp/docs/docs/account-management/users/invite-users.md

 title: Invite Users
 ---

-This section describes how to send invitation links to email addresses so new users can access the tenant.
+This page describes how to send invitation links to email addresses so new users can access the tenant.

 1. [Log in to your Macrometa account](https://auth.paas.macrometa.io/).
 1. Click **Account**.